Skip to content

 Personal Assistants

-Some young people may require a personal assistant (PA), especially when transitioning into adulthood.
+Some young people may need a personal assistant (PA).
+This may help when transitioning into adulthood.
 PA's can assist with daily personal or business-related tasks.

 The East Sussex 1Space directory lists hundreds of personal assistants around the county.
-You can use the filters on the directory to find the most suitable PA for your needs, whether that's one that specialises in helping people with learning disabilities, sensory impairments, or a physical disability, to name a few:
+You can use the filters on the directory to find the most suitable PA for your needs.
+This includes PA's that specialise in helping people with learning disabilities, sensory impairments, or a physical disability:

 Please note, each PA is likely to be a paid-for service.
 Please contact the individual PA to find out about costs.